The intelligent content supply chain

 Core principle

-A content tag is a machine-readable contract, defining what an asset is, who it is for, where it can be deployed, how it performs, and how long it remains valid.
+A content tag is a machine-readable contract that defines what an asset is, who it is for, where it can be deployed, how it performs, and how long it remains valid.

 The MLR process is where most supply chains stall.